International Deprescribing Journal Club

 Hosted by: Canadian Medication Appropriateness and Deprescribing Network & Quebec Pain Research Network

-Description: Using two real-life clinical cases, this session will describe the process of deprescribing or rotating opioids, gabapentinoids and other medication classes.
-A particular emphasis will be placed on the importance of provider follow-ups, availability of an interprofessional team’s support, and active patient engagement for successful deprescribing interventions.
+Description: Using two real-life clinical cases, this session described the process of deprescribing or rotating opioids, gabapentinoids and other medication classes.

 Engaging inpatient clinicians in deprescribing: lessons from an implementation science approach.